yain22/SWM/README.md

       (thin,prop.var.theta.2,prop.var.theta.3): Variances of Gaussian proposal density used in the Metropolis-Hastings algorithm
       (rho.1,rho.2,rho.3): Range parameters for the geo-statistical Gaussian processes used in the latent kriging of the model

-  2. [`Prediction_SWM.R`](https://github.com/yain22/SWM/blob/main/R%20codes/Prediction_SWM.R) : spatial prediction (latent kriging) based on the  spatial Weibull model at a new test location
+  2. [`Prediction_SWM.R`](https://github.com/yain22/SWM/blob/main/R%20codes/Prediction_SWM.R) : spatial prediction (latent kriging) based on the  spatial Weibull model at a new test location.
+See Subsection 5.2 of our paper for more detail.

     Prediction_SWM(index.of.test.well, log_scale = TRUE)
       index.of.test.well: Index of the test well